 Moral Rights/Attribution Rights

 If you deal with clients outside the U.S., you may see a mention of moral rights.
 Clients within the U.S. may refer to them as attribution or authorship rights.
-In all cases these basically deal with the right of the author to be credited for their work and receive a byline for the post.
+In all cases, these basically deal with the right of the author to be credited for their work and receive a byline for the post.

-If a contract asks you to wave your moral rights or your attribution rights, you will most likely not be credited for the work and will either be treated as a nameless staff writer or be ghostwriting for someone else.
+If a contract asks you to waive your moral rights or your attribution rights, you will most likely not be credited for the work and will either be treated as a nameless staff writer or be ghostwriting for someone else.
 Also, it is worth noting that moral rights also offer additional rights such as the right to object to offensive uses of a work and the right to not be attributed if you no longer wish to be associated with a work.